0x544A50/custom-configs/README.md

 - https://github.com/flazz/vim-colorschemes

 ### What else?
 Look out for the `update-configs.sh` script which will appear in this repo at a later date.
-When you pull changes in the repo, running this script will automatically handle backups of your old config files and replacng them with current versions.
+When you git pull any changes in this repo, this script will automatically handle backups of your old config files and replace them with current versions.